spred: Solving $L_1$ Penalty with SGD: Algorithm and Theory

 The following theorem gives the equivalent redundant form.

 \begin{theorem} Let $\alpha\beta = \kappa^2$ and

-Then, $(u,W, V_d)$ is a global minimum of Eq.~\eqref{eq: rs loss general} if and only if (a) $|u| = ||W||_2$ for all $i$ and (b) $(u W, V_d)$ is a global minimum of Eq.~\eqref{eq: l1 loss general}. \end{theorem} Namely, every $L_1$ group only requires one additional parameter to sparsify.
-Note that recursively applying Theorem~\ref{theo: main 2} and setting $W$ to have dimension $1$ allows us to recover Theorem~\ref{theo: sparsity of parameters}.
-The above theory leads to the simple algorithm given in Algorithm~\ref{alg:spred general} and \ref{alg:spred structured}.
-Let $m$ be the number of groups, this algorithm adds $m$ parameters to the training process.
-As a consequence, it has the same complexity as the standard deep learning training algorithms such as SGD because it at most doubles the memory and computation cost of training and does not incur additional costs for inference.
-For the ResNet18/CIFAR10 experiment we performed, each iteration of training with \textit{spred} takes roughly $30\%$ more time than the standard training, much lower than the upper bound of $100\%$.
+Then, $(u,W, V_d)$ is a global minimum of Eq.~\eqref{eq: group rs loss} if and only if (a) $|u| = ||W||_2$ for all $i$ and (b) $(u W, V_d)$ is a global minimum of Eq.~\eqref{eq: group L1}. \end{theorem} Namely, every $L_1$ group only requires one additional parameter to sparsify.
+Note that recursively applying Theorem~\ref{theo: main 2} and setting $W$ to have dimension $1$ allows us to recover Theorem~\ref{theo: sparsity of parameters}.\footnote{{Note that when $L$ is a linear regression objective, the loss function is equivalent to the group lasso.}} The above theory justifies the application of the reparametrization trick to any sparsity-related tasks in deep learning.
+For completeness, we give an explicit algorithm in Algorithm~\ref{alg:spred general} and \ref{alg:spred structured}.
+Let $m$ be the number of groups.
+This algorithm adds $m$ parameters to the training process.
+Consequently, it has the same complexity as the standard deep learning training algorithms such as SGD because it, at most, doubles the memory and computation cost of training and does not incur additional costs for inference.
+For the ResNet18/CIFAR10 experiment we performed, each iteration of training with \textit{spred} takes less than $5\%$ more time than the standard training, much lower than the worst-case upper bound of $100\%$.

-\textit{Three implementation caveats}.
-First of all, there are multiple ways to initialize the redundant parameters $W$ and $U$.
+\textit{Implementation and practical remarks}.
+First, multiple ways exist to initialize the redundant parameters $W$ and $U$.
 One way is to initialize $W$ with, say, the Kaiming init., and $U$ to be of variance $1$.
 The other way is to give both variables the same variance by, e.g., taking the squared root of the standard initialization methods.
+A question is whether one should initialize with a balanced norm: $|u|=|w|$.
+Our initial experiments find no significant difference between making the norm balanced or not at initialization, and we recommend not balancing the weights as a default setting.
 Secondly, even if one only wants to add $L_1$ to one layer, one should also add a small weight decay to all the other layers to prevent the model from diverging.
-Thirdly, one should be a little careful when trying to apply minibatch methods to this problem.
-Recent works have shown that minibatch SGD and Adaptive gradients can converge to the saddles points (which tend to be sparser than the global minima for these problem settings) when the learning rate is too large or the minibatch size is too small \citep{ziyin2021sgd, ziyin2022strength}.
-However, we expect that this problem can be avoided by using a smaller (larger) learning rate (batchsize).
+Lastly, while the proposed method does not require a threshold to reach a sparse solution, it could reduce the training time without affecting the performance by stopping earlier and pruning at a small threshold.
+Our experiments suggest that $10^{-6}$ is often a reasonable threshold for linear models and $10^{-3}$ for neural networks.